jairajkumar/me/content/README.md

       taxonomies: ["news_categories", "news_tags"]
 ```

 **Note on `taxonomies` field:** This tells the footer which taxonomy pages belong to this section.
-When viewing `/news-categories/` or `/news-tags/`, the footer will show "Latest News" recent posts instead of defaulting to blogs.
+When viewing `/news_categories/` or `/news_tags/`, the footer will show "Latest News" recent posts instead of defaulting to blogs.
+Use same in archtypes/template is must

 #### 1b.
 Add to Navigation Menu